SSrustworthy/DLRML-docs/docs/explore/Disneyland/Frontierland/Pioneer_Mercantile_Halloween.md

 # Pioneer Mercantile Halloween

-## Description

 **Land(s)**: Frontierland

 **Loop Total Length**: ~00:34:43

 **Holiday/Special Event**: Halloween

 This loop is from the video screen in Pioneer Mercantile.
 This is the Halloween variant, which has probably gone through a few iterations.
 Tracklist compiled by pixelated based on his 2024 reference recording.
-See MouseBits, [https://mousebits.com/smf/index.php?topic=9163.msg87015#msg87015](https://mousebits.com/smf/index.php?topic=9163.msg87015#msg87015) (2016).
+See MouseBits, [https://mousebits.com/smf/index.php](https://mousebits.com/smf/index.php) ?topic=9163.msg87015#msg87015 (2016).

 ## Tracklist